 The family intervention process begins with the first phone call for help.
-The caller will be asked a series of questions regarding the individual of concern.
-An initial assessment will be made to determine necessity and urgency of the intervention and any safety concerns that need to be addressed.
+The caller will be asked a series of questions regarding the individual struggling with addiction.
+An initial assessment will be made to determine necessity and urgency of holding an intervention and any safety concerns that need to be addressed.

 Interventions do not have to be secretive or conspiratorial.
 Addressing the legitimate concerns through a loving and respectful intervention can be accomplished best in most cases, when a family is willing to seek out the help of trained and experienced professionals.